itsjennaz/cs386-group1/deliverables/D4-Implementation.md

 ![Product page layout sample](Capture2.png)

 This simplistic design gets our purpose across most of all, however, moving forward the page will become more complex.
+We intend to add more color to ensure our website does feel too standard.

 ## 9. Lessons learned